dmltdev/styled-components-css-extractor/readme.md

 </StyleSheetManager>;
 ```

-However, if you need to scrape such a website, you can't utilize methods above.
+However, if you need to scrape such a web page as non-owner, you cannot utilize methods above.

 This simple CSS extractor solves the issue when you need to scrape a website that uses styled-components with CSSOM injection but the CSS rules are not scraped.